Home

 The Sat and ACT essays cause some concern among students, and some colleges have not decided how exactly they will use the scores.

-While the ACT has always included the option of writing an essay, the essay was new to the SAT I with the introduction of the March 2005 SAT Reasoning Exam.
-It is not optional on the SAT I.
+While the ACT has always included the option of writing an essay, the SAT Essay became optional with the introduction of the new test: 2017.
+Different essay requirements and formats for both the ACT and the SAT.

-The essay readers want to see that you can write the equivalent of a rough draft in a classroom environment, much like college will require.
+The essay readers want to see that you can write the equivalent of a rough draft in a classroom environment, much like colleges will require.

 P>